 Recent federal legislation imposed significant new compliance obligations upon group health plan sponsors.
 These laws are designed to achieve several important objectives.
-One goal is to enable participants to better evaluate healthcare options and make costconscious decisions.
+One goal is to enable plan sponsors and participants to better evaluate healthcare options and make cost-conscious decisions by ensuring access to certain cost and quality of care information.
 Another purpose is to reduce the potential for participants to receive unexpected bills for healthcare services.
 Over the long term, the laws are intended to create a more competitive healthcare marketplace that puts downward pressure on prices and thus lowers overall healthcare costs.

-To achieve these objectives, the DOL, IRS and HHS first issued the Transparency in Coverage (TiC) final rule in October 2020.1 This rule requires non-grandfathered group health plans to disclose certain data, such as in-network (INN) provider negotiated rates and historical out-of-network (OON) allowed amounts, to the public via machine-readable files posted to a website.
+To achieve these objectives, the DOL, IRS, and HHS first issued the Transparency in Coverage (TiC) final rule in October 2020.1 This rule requires non-grandfathered group health plans to disclose certain data, such as in-network (INN) provider negotiated rates and historical out-of-network (OON) allowed amounts, to the public via machine-readable files posted to a website.
 Additionally, these plans must provide participants with personalized cost-sharing information for covered services via an online self-service tool.
-The rule has phased-in effective dates from 2022 to 2024.
+The rule has phased-in effective dates from 2022 to 2024, with all items and services required to be available via an online self-service tool for plan years beginning in 2024.